The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 QIs seborrheic dermatitis the same as dandruff?

-Not exactly — dandruff (pityriasis capitis) is the mildest manifestation of the same underlying condition.
-Both are driven by Malassezia yeast overgrowth in a sebum-rich scalp environment.
+Not exactly — dandruff (pityriasis capitis) is the mildest form of the same underlying process.
+Both involve Malassezia overgrowth in a sebum-rich scalp.
 Dandruff produces dry, white flakes with minimal inflammation and no redness.
-Seborrheic dermatitis produces oily, yellowish, greasy scale with visible redness, inflammation, and often intense itching — and can extend beyond the scalp to the face, ears, and chest.
-Dandruff responds well to OTC antifungal shampoos.
-Seborrheic dermatitis requires a more comprehensive multi-factor clinical protocol to achieve lasting control.
+Seborrheic dermatitis produces oily, yellowish scale with visible redness, inflammation, and often intense itching, and can extend beyond the scalp to the face, ears, and chest.
+Dandruff usually responds well to OTC shampoos; seborrheic dermatitis generally needs a broader approach to stay under control.

 QCan seborrheic dermatitis cause hair loss?